ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 ## Headless Integration

-It is possible to connect to Watson Assistant in headless mode.
+It is possible to connect to EBA in headless mode.
 You can review a [working example](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/tree/master/samples/websocket-node-client).
 This example demonstrates a web-socket based connection to EBA for a command line application.
 Following this example, you should be able to ask Watson questions from your terminal just like you would from our web application.

 The steps required for integration are as follows:
 1. Generating an access_token used and connecting to your session using your headless client
 2. Implementing async interaction logic within your client to communicate with Watson

-### Connecting to Watson Assistant
+### Connecting to EBA

 In order to generate an acess token, please visit our [settings page](https://eba.ibm.com/assistant#/lab/settings) to get started.
 You will find an `iss` and `sub` claims, as well as instructions for generating private and public keys.
 As mentioned within our documentation, please store your private key within a secure location and do not share it with anyone.
 Having obtained these required data elements, lets take a look at how you can generate an access token programatically within your headless client.